Skip to main content

 Refreshing loaded entities

-The behavior described above is often what we want and serves as a first-level cache, but what if you always want to reload that entity, regardless of the existing state?
+The behavior described above is often what you want and serves as a first-level cache, but what if you always want to reload that entity, regardless of the existing state?
 There are several options:

 FindOptions is the last parameter of em.find/findOne methods.